 Hurvis Family Scholarship

 Awards multiple full tuition scholarships to new, full-time freshmen of minority ethnicity.
 Preference is given to freshmen graduating from an inner city high school.
+Priority is given to graduates of Providence-St. Mel High School in Chicago with financial need Federal and Lakeland grants are also awarded to meet full-time tuition costs.
 Renewable.
 Application deadline Jan.
 30, 2019.

 Catharine B. Stayer Scholarship

-This $7,500 scholarship is open to new, full-time freshmen with high financial need.
+This full-tuition scholarship is open to new, full-time freshmen with high financial need.
 Preference will be given to students from disadvantaged backgrounds.
 Renewable.
 Application deadline April 1, 2019

 Evening, Weekend and Online Program Scholarships